-New York City is welcoming five special Little Free Library book-sharing boxes—one for each borough—to highlight books that feature diverse content, characters, and creators.
-The neighborhood libraries are part of the Little Free Library (LFL) nonprofit organization’s national Read in Color initiative, which will distribute 20,000 diverse books and 100 Little Free Libraries across the country this year.
+New York City is home to five special Little Free Library book-sharing boxes—one for each borough—highlighting books that feature diverse content, characters, and creators.
+The neighborhood libraries are part of the Little Free Library (LFL) nonprofit organization’s national Read in Color initiative, which will distribute more than 30,000 diverse books and 100 Little Free Libraries across the country this year.

 “It is an honor to partner with the Little Free Library organization on the Read in Color initiative, which brings diverse books to Little Free Libraries globally,” said Butts.
 “Being part of giving individuals the ability to see the world from different perspectives is immensely gratifying.
 We are proud that the 5 Boroughs initiative in New York City is bringing this program to readers in Staten Island, Queens, the Bronx, Manhattan, and Brooklyn, and we look forward to the true change these Little Free Libraries will bring to the communities where they are installed.”

-In connection with each NYC Read in Color library launch, media personality Ashley Bellman of NBC’s New York Live and The TODAY Show is interviewing popular multicultural authors, like Peace Medie and Yamile Saied Méndez.
+In connection with each NYC Read in Color library launch, media personality Ashley Bellman of NBC’s New York Live and The TODAY Show interviewed popular multicultural authors, like Peace Medie and Yamile Saied Méndez.
 Tune in below!

-Read on to learn more about New York’s Read in Color libraries, which will be unveiled throughout the summer and fall to promote greater understanding, empathy, and inclusion.
+Read on to learn more about New York’s Read in Color libraries, which were unveiled throughout the summer and fall to promote greater understanding, empathy, and inclusion.